 The loss of species diversity in continental waters is much faster than in terrestrial or oceanic systems.
 At the same time, it is freshwater reservoirs that mostly determine the diversity of animal and plant population of terrestrial ecosystems.

-The Altyn-Emel National Park is located on the right bank of the Ili river and covers several small rivers, a section of the Ili river itself and the Kapchagai reservoir.
+The Altyn-Emel National Park is located on the right bank of the Ili River and covers several small rivers, a section of the Ili River itself and the Kapchagai reservoir.

-The native ichthyofauna of the Ili river basin consisted of several species.
-As a result of the acclimatization of a large number of alien fish species and a radical change in the hydrological regime after the construction of the Kapchagai hydroelectric power station, fundamental changes occured in the fish fauna of the Ili river - all the largest reservoirs were inhabited exclusively by alien species of fish, the autochthonous species were pushed back into the tributaries.
+The native ichthyofauna of the Ili River basin consisted of several species.
+As a result of the acclimatization of a large number of alien fish species and a radical change in the hydrological regime after the construction of the Kapchagai hydroelectric power station, fundamental changes occured in the fish fauna of the Ili River - all the largest reservoirs were inhabited exclusively by alien species of fish, the autochthonous species were pushed back into the tributaries.

 In total, 13 autochthonous (native) fish species were found on the territory of the Altyn-Emel National Park and adjacent territories, 8 of them are listed in the Red Book of Kazakhstan (marked with an asterisk).